mullerdavid/ctf_writeups/hcsc24/Reverse_Patch_Adams/WRITEUP.md

 # Start Your Instance

 After starting the docker instance, there is a webserver listening in the given address.
-It accepts 2 commands with arguments for radare.
+It accepts 2 commands with arguments for `radare`.

 ![](screenshots/2.png)